 System integration tools (such as applications) change the way organizations create, manage, and share product information- without even having to upgrade or change current enterprise systems.

-In fact, many integration applications are even ready to go straight out-of-the-box. (yes, this means they require absolutely no special configurations or complicated implementation at all)
+Using system API connections, applications can pull data from disconnected enterprise systems and consolidate it into centralized dashboard display windows.
+In fact, many integration applications are even ready to go straight out-of-the-box (yes, this means they require absolutely no special configurations or complicated implementation at all).

 Effective BoM management & bill of materials software